joekir/joekir.github.io/_posts/2017-05-17-improvements-to-push-based-2FA.md

 ## A solution to bind cognition - Snap2FA

-*In the game of [snap](https://en.wikipedia.org/wiki/Slapjack#Snap) you an d your adversary turn over a face-down deck of cards until there are 2 consecutive matches, then you slam your hand on the pile saying "SNAP!"*
+*In the game of [snap](https://en.wikipedia.org/wiki/Slapjack#Snap) you and your adversary turn over a face-down deck of cards until there are 2 consecutive matches, then you slam your hand on the pile saying "SNAP!"*

 The proposed "Happy Path" flow: